 Security Auditor on Android TV

-Dr.Web uses a special component—Security Auditor—to diagnose the security of your device and help resolving the detected problems and vulnerabilities.
+Dr.Web uses a special component—Security Auditor—to diagnose the security of your device and helps resolve the detected problems and vulnerabilities.
 The component is enabled automatically when the application is launched for the first time and after registering the license.

 Resolving security problems